-- Market Value: The market value of preference shares does not change because the rate of dividend paid to preference shareholders at a fixed rate.
+- Market Value: The market value of preference shares does not change because the rate of dividend is paid to preference shareholders at a fixed rate.
 The capital appreciation is considered to be low as compared with equity shares.

 - Voting rights: The preference shares do not have normal voting rights.
 They can vote only on matters affecting their interest.
 They do not enjoy the right of control over the affairs of the company.

-- Face Value: The face value of preference shares is comparatively more than the equity shares.
+- Face Value: The face value of preference shares is comparatively more than equity shares.
 They are normally issued at a face value of Rs.
 100/-.

 - Rights or Bonus Issue: Preference shareholders are not entitled to Rights issues or Bonus issues.

 - Nature of Investor: Preference shares attract an investor who is less risk-taker.
-Investors who interested in the safety of capital, and who want a fixed return on investment normally purchase preference shares.
+Investors who are interested in the safety of capital, and who want a fixed return on investment normally purchase preference shares.

 Types of Preference Shares

-- Cumulative Preference Shares: It implies, if the dividend is not paid in one or more years due to inadequate profits or bad performance of a company, then the unpaid dividend gets accumulated and paid when the company makes a profit.
+- Cumulative Preference Shares: It implies, that if the dividend is not paid in one or more years due to inadequate profits or bad performance of a company, then the unpaid dividend gets accumulated and paid when the company makes a profit.

 - Non-cumulative Preference Shares: It implies the dividend on shares can be paid only out of the profits of the current year.
 It is lost forever if the dividend is not paid in any year.
 The right to claim dividends will lapse if the company does not make a profit in that particular year.